conedevelopment/sprucecss-starter-kit/README.md

     This script will also watch for changes in the `pug` and `assets/scss` folders.

 4. **Run the production mode**

     Running the `prod` script, you can create compressed CSS files without .map.
-Also, it will compile the `pug` files too.
+Also, it will compile the `pug` files and run the beautifying too.

     ```shell
     npm run prod